PDLT-University-of-York/test-split-site/docs/ultra/accessible-sites.md

 <div markdown class="flexcols">
 <div markdown class="col_2">
-Consider use of **colour** in your images and figures:
+Consider use of **colour** in your text, images and figures:

 - Don't convey meaning via colour alone.
 For example, use different point shapes and colours for multiple factors in a figure.
+Refer to the text label, not just the "red button".
 - Avoid using red and green together; this is the most problematic colour combination.
 - Ensure there is sufficient contrast between foreground and background colours (at least 4.5:1).
 - [WhoCanUse](https://www.whocanuse.com/) is our recommended tool to check contrast and explore how colour choices can affect people with different visual impairments.